dldisud/obsidian-pia-viewer/README.md

 #This is a typeface for the Obsidian program.

-#Currently, we only support two for Moonpia and Novelpia, but if you have a request, I will make another format as well.
+#Currently, we only support two for Munpia and Novelpia, but if you have a request, I will make another format as well.